HTTP-RPC/Kilo/template-reference.md

 Applications may also define their own custom modifiers.

 #### Locale-Specific Formatting
-In addition to `printf()`-style formatting, the `format` modifier also supports the following arguments for locale-specific formatting of numbers and dates:
+In addition to `printf()`-style formatting, the `format` modifier also supports the following arguments for locale-specific formatting of numbers and dates/times:

   * `currency` - applies a currency format
   * `percent` - applies a percentage format